Calvin Mackie: Education

-Mackie was born in New Orleans, Louisiana and graduated in 1985 from McDonogh 35 High School, the first high school for African Americans in New Orleans.
+Mackie was born in New Orleans and graduated in 1985 from McDonogh 35 High School, the first high school for African Americans in New Orleans.
 In 1990, Mackie earned a B.S. in mathematics from Morehouse College and a Bachelor of Mechanical Engineering from Georgia Tech through a dual-degree program.
-He also completed a M.S. in 1992 and a Ph.D. in 1996, both in mechanical engineering.
+He also completed a M.S. in 1992 and a Ph.D. in 1996, both in mechanical engineering and from Georgia Tech.

 Career

 Academia

 Following graduation Mackie joined the faculty at Tulane University where he continued to pursue research related to heat transfer, fluid dynamics, energy efficiency and renewable energy until the Engineering Program was discontinued in 2006.
 In 2002, Mackie was promoted to Associate Professor with tenure.
 He has published numerous peer-reviewed articles and successfully competed for federal, state and private funding.

 In 2004–2005, Mackie was a visiting professor in the Department of Chemical Engineering at the University of Michigan.
 He is a member of Phi Beta Kappa, Pi Tau Sigma and Tau Beta Pi National Honor Societies, and a Lifetime Member of the National Society of Black Engineers.

 Mackie has also worked as a professional speaker.
 In 1992, he co-founded Channel ZerO, an educational and motivational consulting company; he has presented to civic and educational institutions, and Fortune 500 corporations.